Description

 'The Sortino ratio, a variation of the Sharpe ratio only factors in the downside, or negative volatility, rather than the total volatility used in calculating the Sharpe ratio.
 The theory behind the Sortino variation is that upside volatility is a plus for the investment, and it, therefore, should not be included in the risk calculation.
 Therefore, the Sortino ratio takes upside volatility out of the equation and uses only the downside standard deviation in its calculation instead of the total standard deviation that is used in calculating the Sharpe ratio.'

-• Compared with the benchmark SPY (0.72) in the period of the last 5 years, the ratio of annual return and downside deviation of -0.5 of PIMCO Active Bond Exchange-Traded Fund Exchange-Traded Fund is lower, thus worse.
+• The ratio of annual return and downside deviation over 5 years of PIMCO Active Bond Exchange-Traded Fund Exchange-Traded Fund is -0.47, which is lower, thus worse compared to the benchmark SPY (0.78) in the same period.

-• Compared with SPY (0.47) in the period of the last 3 years, the downside risk / excess return profile of -1.29 is smaller, thus worse.
+• Compared with SPY (0.5) in the period of the last 3 years, the excess return divided by the downside deviation of -1.11 is lower, thus worse.

 Ulcer:

-• Looking at the Downside risk index of 8.83 in the last 5 years of PIMCO Active Bond Exchange-Traded Fund Exchange-Traded Fund, we see it is relatively smaller, thus better in comparison to the benchmark SPY (9.33 )
+• Looking at the Ulcer Ratio of 9.09 in the last 5 years of PIMCO Active Bond Exchange-Traded Fund Exchange-Traded Fund, we see it is relatively lower, thus better in comparison to the benchmark SPY (9.32 )

 MaxDD: